-Students must prepare eight memorized selections.
+Students must prepare eight memorized selections: at least one piece each in English, German, French, and Italian.
+No more than two pieces from the list of eight may be in the same language.
 The repertoire presented for the exam can include up to three pieces learned in the previous semesters.
-At the start of the Proficiency Exam, the student will choose one piece.
-Three additional pieces will be chosen by the faculty, and the student may then perform the total of four pieces in any order.
+At the start of the Proficiency Exam, the faculty will choose three pieces.
+Then, the student will select a fourth piece.
+The student may then perform the total of four pieces in any order.
 Additionally, the students must present a list of all repertoire they have learned during their study in the degree.

 In order to have a successful exam the student must show clear evidence of very good to excellent musical preparation and memorization with few, if any missteps: correct rhythms, pitches, text, diction, and musicality.
 They must demonstrate that they sing consistently in tune and with an appropriate use of a natural vibrato.
 There must be clear and regular evidence in all selections that the student is able to produce a voice that demonstrates the timbre appropriate for bel canto singing: chiaroscuro.
 There must also be clear evidence that the singer is committed to a stylistically appropriate interpretation of each piece, with the ability to convincingly communicate the meaning of the words being sung as well as the musical phrase.
 The student will either pass or fail the Proficiency Exam, and the final letter grade for the semester will be given by the studio teacher.